jefftranter/6809/sbc/tscbasic/README.md

 A running program can be interrupted with Control-C.

+I enhanced it to show full error messages rather than just numbers.

 Known issues:

 The program occasionally crashes randomly.
 This needs to be investigate further.